Where branding meets dentistry

 They froze.

-The Standard You Hold Is the Brand You Build
+The Standard You Keep Is the Brand You Build

 Why your personal expectations shape the reality patients experience